grafana/mimir/docs/sources/operators-guide/configure/configure-metrics-storage-retention.md

 Grafana Mimir stores the metrics in a object storage.

-By default, metrics stored in the object storage are never deleted, and the storage utilization will increase over time.
+By default, metrics that are stored in the object storage are never deleted, and the storage utilization will increase over time.
-You can configure the object storage retention to automatically delete all the metrics data older than the configured period.
+You can configure the object storage retention to automatically delete all of the metrics data older than the configured period.

-## How to configure the storage retention
+## Configure the storage retention

-The [compactor]({{< relref "../architecture/components/compactor/index.md" >}}) is the Mimir component responsible to enforce the storage retention.
+The [compactor]({{< relref "../architecture/components/compactor/index.md" >}}) is the Mimir component that is responsible for enforcing the storage retention.
-To configure the storage retention you can set the CLI flag `-compactor.blocks-retention-period` or change the following YAML configuration:
+To configure the storage retention, set the CLI flag `-compactor.blocks-retention-period` or change the following YAML configuration:

 ```yaml
 limits: